corona-warn-app/cwa-ppa-server/docs/PPAC.md

 # Privacy-Preserving Access Control (PPAC) Service

-The concept for Privacy-preserving Access Control (PPAC) ensures that respective APIs for Event Driven User survey (EDUS) and Privacy Preserving Analytics (PPA) are restricted and protected against large-scale abuse.
+The concept for Privacy-preserving Access Control (PPAC) ensures that respective APIs for Event Driven User Survey (EDUS) and Privacy Preserving Analytics (PPA) are restricted and protected against large-scale abuse.
 The CWA Data Donation Server (Data Donation Server) uses PPAC before processing any requests related to EDUS or PPA.

 With PPAC, the client collects an authenticity proof of the device and/or CWA app and sends it to the Data Donation